Technical SEO for SaaS: The Checklist Your Dev Team Needs

 If you disallow a URL in robots.txt, Google can still index it if someone links to it.
 You'll just see "A description is not available" in search results.

-- CSS and JavaScript files (Google needs them to render your page)
+What NOT to block.
+CSS and JavaScript files (Google needs them to render your page).
+Pages you want de-indexed (use noindex instead).

 If you don't want a page in Google, add this to the <head>: